 We know that studying can be stressful, especially around exam time, so we aim to provide you with opportunities to make relaxation a part of your time spent in the library.
 Working constantly without breaks isn't great for your productivity: when you're tired and stressed, you can't take information in or do your best work.
 So relax and be productive!

-Relaxation space in the Arts and Social Sciences Library
+Arts and Social Sciences Library

 We’ve created a dedicated calm space on the first floor where you can take a break away from your study in order to recharge and refresh.
 Within the pleasant woodland and meadow-decorated space you’ll find rocking chairs, blankets, comfortable floor pillows, a family of stress-busting cuddly animals and an assortment of materials designed to enhance your sense of wellbeing.
 You’ll find it located in the cube on the first floor of the library that was previously home to several photocopiers, straight ahead as you enter the floor from the central stairwell.

-Jigsaws / chess games / displays
+Jigsaws / chess / displays

 Location: ground floor, Medical Library